JingyuCui639/SER-2026-Workshop-Measurement-Error-Models-in-Action/README.md

 #### 4. Run `Regression Calibration demo.Rmd` in **RStudio**

-In the demonstration, we will install the R package `RegCalib`, which provides functions for implementing the deattenuation factor approach and the substitution approach to correct for measurement error.

-The R package `RegCalib` is on the GitHub [repo](https://github.com/JingyuCui639/RegCalib), and its documentation can be found [here](https://github.com/JingyuCui639/RegCalib/blob/main/README.md).
-The PDF manual can be found here: [PDF manual](https://raw.githubusercontent.com/JingyuCui639/RegCalib/main/docs/RegCalib_0.1.0.pdf).
+In the demonstration, we will install the R package `RegCalib` from [GitHub repository](https://github.com/JingyuCui639/RegCalib).
+This package contains functions for implementing the deattenuation factor approach and the substitution approach to correct for measurement error.
+The PDF manual can be found here: [PDF manual](https://github.com/JingyuCui639/RegCalib/blob/main/docs/RegCalib_0.1.0.pdf).

 ---

 ## Solution of Demo Code